 Pre-trip advice from friends who had visited Africa many times before was not positive.
 Guaranteed to be robbed, suffer food poisoning or worse, heatstroke or worse, malaria or worse, Ebola or worse: bring your own doctor and touch nothing would be a fair summary of their shared insights.
-Well, we did bring our own doctor (take a bow, paramedic and all-round good bloke, John Jones) but I didn’t require his attention, thank goodness.
+Well, we did bring our own doctor (take a bow, paramedic and all-round good bloke, John Jones) but I didn’t require his attention.
 It was all smooth sailing once we found our rhythm.

 I followed the doc’s advice and drank at least two litres of water a day, then added some simple precautions – no salads, kept my mouth closed while showering and brushed my teeth with bottled water, used antiseptic wipes to clean my hands and mouth a few times daily, brought some magic Avon mosquito repellent – and, while some of the guys I was travelling with had problems, I survived mostly intact.
 I wouldn’t do anything differently next time regarding keeping things clean, but I would look to sleep more, and spend more time talking with locals where possible.
 The best times in East Africa came from the people.

 My ten bits of African travel advice (Kenya & Tanzania) for a first-timer virgin like me are as follows:

 - It will take you at least three days to get used to the heat, especially in humid parts like Mombasa

 - You will never get used to the heat, just endure it for longer.
 More altitude means you burn faster